£259m bid - but will Mbappe move to Saudi Arabia?

 The future of Kylian Mbappe has become this summer's headline transfer saga.

-After refusing to sign a contract extension at Paris St-Germain, the French champions are attempting to cash in on their World Cup winner to avoid losing him for nothing next summer.
+With the France captain having refused to sign a contract extension at Paris St-Germain, the French champions are attempting to cash in on their record goalscorer to avoid losing him for nothing next summer.

-Step forward Saudi Arabian side Al-Hilal, who shocked the footballing world on Monday with an eye-watering world record bid of £259m for the France captain and PSG's record goalscorer.
+Step forward Saudi Arabian side Al-Hilal, who shocked the footballing world on Monday with an eye-watering world record bid of £259m for the World Cup winner.

 But what happens now?
 Could he actually swap the Champions League for the Saudi Pro League?
 And where is the striker likely to end up?